General game playing: Stanford project

 General Game Playing is a project of the Stanford Logic Group of Stanford University, California, which aims to create a platform for general game playing.
 It is the most well-known effort at standardizing GGP AI, and generally seen as the standard for GGP systems.
 The games are defined by sets of rules represented in the Game Description Language.
 In order to play the games, players interact with a game hosting server that monitors moves for legality and keeps players informed of state changes.

 Since 2005, there have been annual General Game Playing competitions at the AAAI Conference.
 The competition judges competitor AI's abilities to play a variety of different games, by recording their performance on each individual game.
 In the first stage of the competition, entrants are judged on their ability to perform legal moves, gain the upper hand, and complete games faster.
 In the following runoff round, the AIs face off against each other in increasingly complex games.
 The AI that wins the most games at this stage wins the competition, and until 2013 its creator used to win a $10,000 prize.
 So far, the following programs were victorious:

 Other approaches

-There are other general game playing systems, which use their own languages for defining the game rules.
-Other general game playing software include:
+Other general game playing software that use their own languages for defining game rules include: